-You could use some of our positivity posters, our growth mindset pennant banners, and other colorful decorations like paper honeycombs or lanterns that you can buy at a party supply store.
+You could use some of our positivity posters, our growth mindset pennant banners, and other colorful decorations like paper honeycombs or lanterns that you can buy at a party supply store or dollar store.
 The aim of the game is to make your students feel positive and happy as they are entering (and exiting) their test space.

 Tip: Include their names, photos, or an avatar of each of your students to really reinforce that this positivity walk belongs to them!

 3. Help Your Students Own the Test Space

 If possible, take your students into their testing space prior to the beginning of testing.
 This will give you time to run a short guided meditation/mindful awareness practice with them.
 Ask your students to take their seats (preferably their exact seat for the tests), and take them through one or more of the following points:

 Finding a Mindful Brain Break Spot